zeugor/zeugor.github.io/content/articles/2021-05-09-java-optional-get-value.md

 tags: [java-8, java-10, optional, clean-code]
 date: 2021-05-09
 slug: java-optional-get-value
-description: "Best practices for extracting the containing value from a Java Optional."
+description: "Best practices for extracting the contained value from a Java Optional."
 ---

-Optional has been with us since Java 8, and it is extensively used in modern Java.
-In order to extract the containing value the Optional API provides the self-explanatory method `get()`.
+Optional is with us since Java 8, and it is extensively used in modern Java.
+Optional API provides in order to extract the contained value a self-explanatory method `get()`.
 This is a tricky method that uses to cause cluttered and buggy code.
 In this post we are going show why we should avoid it, while spotlighting their downsides and showing better alternatives.

 ## We should never use `get()` unless we prove the contained value is present
 Sooner than later this code will cause a `NoSuchElementException`.